S-su-code/h-GCL/README.md

 # h-GCL
-Multi-level Graph Contrastive Learning based on Homophily Assumption
+The code of "Multi-level Graph Contrastive Learning based on Homophily Assumption" will be available soon.